Continuity and strict positivity of the multi-layer extension of the stochastic heat equation: Preliminaries

 Dyson Brownian motion introduced in \cite{Dy62} can be realised as the eigenvalues of Hermitian Brownian motion, an $n\times n$ Hermitian matrix whose entries are (up to the Hermitian condition) independent standard complex Brownian motions.
 The eigenvalues of such a matrix is a Markov process with state space $W_n$ with transition density $Q_t(\x,\y)$.
 It also arises as the Doob $h$-transform of Brownian motion killed at the boundary $\partial W_n$ with $h(\x) = \Delta(\x)$ (see for example \cite{Gr99} and \cite{KT07}).

 One can construct bridges of Dyson Brownian motion, which we will call Dyson Brownian bridge or non-intersecting Brownian bridges, using the framework of \cite{FPY92}.
-For $\x$, $\y\in W_n$, a collection of non-intersecting Brownian bridges $X_t = (X_t^1,\ldots,X_t^n)$ starting at $\x$ at time 0 and ending at $\y$ in time $t$ is a process whose law is absolutely continuous to that of Dyson Brownian motion started at $\x$ with Radon--Nikodym derivative equal to
+For $\x$, $\y\in W_n$, a collection of non-intersecting Brownian bridges $X_s = (X_s^1,\ldots,X_s^n)$, $0\leq s\leq t$, starting at $\x$ at time 0 and ending at $\y$ at time $t$ is a process whose law is absolutely continuous on $\sigma(X_u; u\leq s)$ for any $s<t$ to that of Dyson Brownian motion started at $\x$ with Radon--Nikodym derivative equal to

 In particular, for $0 < s_1 < \ldots < s_k < t$, the law of $(X_{s_1},\ldots,X_{s_k})$ is given by the density